whao89/whao89.github.io/index.md

 ![me](wei.jpg){:class="img-responsive"}{:height="100px" width="100px"}

 I am a PhD candidate at Princeton University at the Lewis-Sigler Institute for Integrative Genomics.
 I am advised by [John D. Storey](http://genomine.org).
-In the summer of 2017, I worked at Facebook as a Software Engineering/Machine Learning intern.
+In the summer of 2017, I worked at Facebook as a Software Engineering (Machine Learning) intern.

 ## Publications